LeRoy Carhart: Medical practice

 In February 2013, a 29-year-old woman who had been 33 weeks pregnant with a medically abnormal fetus died a day after a four-day abortion procedure at Carhart's clinic in Germantown.
 The medical examiner listed the causes of death as "amniotic fluid embolism following a medical termination of pregnancy", disseminated intravascular coagulation and fetal abnormalities.
 The Maryland Board of Physicians found that Carhart was not responsible for the death.
-The board’s letter followed an investigation by state health officials that reported there were "no deficiencies" in Carhart’s handling of the situation, and that the death could have happened during birth as well.
+The board's letter followed an investigation by state health officials that reported there were "no deficiencies" in Carhart's handling of the situation, and that the death could have happened during birth as well.

 Court cases

 Carhart filed suit against the Nebraska Attorney General, Don Stenberg, because a Nebraska law banned a form of abortion, dilation and extraction (D&X).
 In Stenberg v.
 Carhart the United States Supreme Court struck down the Nebraska law with Sandra Day O'Connor providing the swing vote for the five-to-four decision because the law did not allow for the use of the procedure even when the mother's health would be put at greater risk by another abortion procedure.

-Carhart is sued by a Virginia woman who suffered near fatal injuries during a 25 week gestation abortion.

-Carhart later filed suit against U.S. Attorney General Alberto Gonzales seeking to strike down the 2003 Partial-Birth Abortion Ban Act, a federal law that is similar to the state law struck down in Stenberg, but while the Court did not officially reverse Stenberg, it upheld the federal ban as not imposing an undue burden on women, the test established in Planned Parenthood v.
+Carhart later filed suit against U.S. Attorney General Alberto Gonzales in Gonzales v.
+Carhart seeking to strike down the 2003 Partial-Birth Abortion Ban Act, a federal law that is similar to the state law struck down in Stenberg.
+While the Court did not officially reverse Stenberg, it upheld the federal ban as not imposing an undue burden on women, the test established in Planned Parenthood v.
 Casey.
-O'Connor's successor, Samuel Alito, sided with the four Justices who dissented in Stenberg, creating a five-to-four majority.
+O'Connor's successor, Samuel Alito, along with William Rehnquist's successor, John G. Roberts, sided with three of the four Justices who dissented in Stenberg, creating a five-to-four majority.

+Personal life and death

+In 1964, Carhart married his high school sweetheart Mary Clark.

+He was a Methodist, who had considered being a Lutheran minister as a young man, and a registered Republican.
+His wife described Carhart as being "stubborn, very stubborn."

+Carhart died on April 28, 2023, at the age of 81, in Bellevue, Nebraska.
+He died from an aggressive form of liver cancer, according to his daughter, Janine Weathersby.